 - The date when the Linux distribution’s vendor has indicated they will discontinue support.
 We plan to ship GreenArrow updates for each Linux distribution until that date.

 - Using the latest supported version of your preferred Linux distribution gives you the longest time before it will need an upgrade to a later version.

 Moving to a Supported Distribution

-If you find yourself on Linux distribution that’s end-of-life or will be soon, you have two options for getting off of it:
+If you find yourself on Linux distribution that’s end-of-life or will be soon, you have these options for getting off of it:

 - Migrate to a new server.
 Most customers who use Red Hat or CentOS choose this option.

 - Take a set of backups, upgrade your existing server to a new Linux distribution, then restore the backups.